Mcatshulwa/digital-portfolio-prp372S/README.md

 This digital portfolio is a comprehensive collection of evidence and reflections from my Work Readiness Training.
 It is structured around the core learning areas and demonstrates my professional development.
 Each section includes verifiable evidence and a personal reflection using the STAR technique (Situation, Task, Action, Result) to critically analyze my learning journey.
 All work was completed individually.

+## Interview Skills

+**Evidence**
+- **Interview Skills Quiz Results** (Score: 100%) demonstrating knowledge of interview purposes, methods, and strategic answering techniques.
+- **Comprehensive Q&A Preparation Document** featuring structured answers to common questions, STAR-method responses, and company research strategies.

+**Reflection (STAR Technique)**

+- **Situation:** As part of my Work Readiness Training, I needed to build a solid foundation in interview techniques, both in theory and practice, to prepare for the software development job market.

+- **Task:** My goal was to master core interview concepts—confirmed by achieving a perfect score on the interview skills quiz—and to apply that knowledge by creating a practical preparation guide with well-crafted, personalized answers.

+- **Action:** I successfully completed the interview principles quiz, proving my understanding of key strategies.
+I then developed a detailed Q&A document where I formulated professional answers to common questions, practiced articulating my experiences using the STAR method, and prepared insightful questions to ask potential employers.

+- **Result:** I am now thoroughly prepared for technical and behavioral interviews.
+I have a proven understanding of interview fundamentals and a practical toolkit—including my preparation document—that allows me to confidently articulate my skills, experiences, and value as a CPUT software development graduate to potential employers.

 ## Mock Interview

 **Evidence**